mathewtroy/game2d/README.md

 <details><summary> Show more </summary>

 The goal of the game is for the player to collect keys and open the chest.
-To do this, he first needs to find an axe.
+To do this, he first needs to find a ram.
 Then he will be able to cut down the yellow trees. <br>

 In the center of the map there is a teleport to the island.
 This teleport is hidden behind yellow trees. <br>